Le jeu vidéo de la semaine : La vie de George - Jeux vidéo - Le Nouvel Observateur. Même les Lego se mettent à l'iPhone !

 On Friday, tech arts program Breadboard — an initiative hosted by the University City Science Center — launched the local version of the Virtual Public Art Project, a national augmented reality art program.
 Using a free mobile application at eight locations in the city users can load up three-dimensional images that correlate geographically with popular Philadelphia landmarks like the Philadelphia Art Museum and Logan Square.
 For Breadboard organizer Dan Schimmel, it’s a counterweight to the commercial AR experiences that are starting to become more prevalent in the mobile sphere. “[Augmented Reality] is certainly going to crash through our lives through commerce and advertising.
 Artists responded to a call from Breadboard and were trained through workshops about basic 3D modelling tools, with help from VPAP at Next Fab Studio.

-This year we have teamed up with Samsung to give one lucky voter the opportunity to be among the first people to own a fantastic Samsung mobile phone. (details to follow) To enter the draw for the Samsung phone, just vote for your favourite augmented reality examples in the following categories: Augmented Reality - Layar Reality Browser - Homepage.
+This year we have teamed up with Samsung to give one lucky voter the opportunity to be among the first people to own a fantastic Samsung mobile phone. (details to follow) To enter the draw for the Samsung phone, just vote for your favourite augmented reality examples in the following categories: If there is something you think is missing from the nominations list please add it when you vote or comment below and I will update the voting page.
+I have added what I think are the popular choices, but these are your awards.
+Voting closed – results to be announced shortly.
+Augmented Reality - Layar Reality Browser - Homepage.
 Augmented Reality Golf for your iPhone.
 Home » iPhone , Mobile , News When you read the headline I bet you were thinking of an application where the programmer has carefully mapped out the distance to each hole, along with locations of bunkers and water hazards.